c-blake/lc/IDEAS.md

 limit of the column for maximum context/best readability, though.
 This can maybe be a different, optional behavior.

+Symbolic link targets could be abbreviated on a component-by-component basis.
+{ This may be expensive for many symlinks, but abbreviation is already on the expensive side. }

 More format fields could probably use specific value-conditional color scales.

 Another field for `color` definitions that lets users define some string/UTF8